Transipedia/dekupl-run/README.md

 - **tmp_dir**: Temporary directory to use (default: `./` aka current directory)
 - **r1_suffix**: Suffix to use for the FASTQ with left mate.
 Set `r2_suffix` for the second FASTQ.
 - **dekupl_counter**:
-  * *min_recurrence*: Minimum number of samples to support a k-mer
+  * *min_recurrence*: Minimum number of samples to support a k-mer (default: 10% of the size of the input condition with the less replicate).
-  * *min_recurrence_abundance*: Min abundance threshold to consider a k-mer in the reccurence filter.
+  * *min_recurrence_abundance*: Min abundance threshold to consider a k-mer in the reccurence filter (default: 5).
 - **diff_analysis**:
   * *condition*: Specify A and B conditions.
   * *pvalue_threshold*: Min p-value (adjusted) to consider a k-mer as DE.
 Only